SAP/ai-sdk-js/packages/foundation-models/README.md

 Use the `AzureOpenAiChatClient` to send chat completion requests to an OpenAI model deployed in SAP generative AI hub.
 You can pass the model name as a parameter to the client, the SDK will implicitly fetch the deployment ID for the model from the AI Core service and use it to send the request.

-By default, the system caches the deployment information, which includes the deployment ID and properties such as the model name and model version, for 5 minutes to prevent performance impact from fetching the deployment information for every request.
+By default, the SDK caches the deployment information, which includes the deployment ID and properties such as the model name and model version, for 5 minutes to prevent performance impact from fetching the deployment information for every request.

 ```TS
 import { AzureOpenAiChatClient } from '@sap-ai-sdk/foundation-models';